-How do I choose the right SSD?
+How do you choose an internal SSD?

-3. What format SSD do you need?
+What type of SSD do you need?

 2.5 inch SSD